-For those who don’t know, Apple Arcade is a curated subscription service with more than 100 games that you can download and play — all for the cost of just $4.99 a month.
+Apple Arcade is a curated subscription service with more than 100 games that you can download and play — all for the cost of just $4.99 a month.
 The service was originally launched for iPhone and iPad, but is now available on Mac.

 - Here are the best Apple deals available right now

-Because, while you can’t fire up Doom Eternal on your M1 MacBook Pro, there are many great single player and multiplayer experiences that make the low-entry price worthwhile.
+There are many great single player and multiplayer experiences that make the low-entry price worthwhile.
 So settle in, pick up your Apple device, and game on.